Installation of the tigerwood decking

 structure.
 In our case, I chose for pressured pine pine which I will

 outline the details later.
-While

 designing your deck, also map where your cuts will be and try to map the